 Over the course of that first two-hour lunch, I learned how and why Xavier’s wines, although massively concentrated, were always light on their feet.
 It was a fateful meeting because not only did I learn more about wine in those 2 hours than I had in the previous 15 years but I locked into some great deals on highly scored, flat out delicious CdPs that have become fan favorites of Nicholas Wines customers.
 We’re not yet done with those world-class Saturday nighters (stay tuned!) but the best thing about my friend Xavier, is that he’s the best at packing a wallop of value into his Tuesday nighters too!

-Dollar for dollar, Xavier’s Côtes du Rhône is one of the best buys in the store and the new 2017 vintage, is a superb bottle of wine.
+Dollar for dollar, Xavier’s Côtes du Rhône is one of the best buys in the store and the new 2018 vintage release is a superb bottle of wine.
 It’s a got a killer nose, loaded with aromas of anise, black berries and white pepper.
 It’s deeply concentrated with a vibrant long finish, as good at any table as it is just by itself.

 Out of stock